backend-development/backend-development-textbook/source/rails_authentication.md

 can use variables in main memory to store information pertaining to that user, and they will carry over through many interactions (opening a new window of our app, clicking a button, selecting something from a menu).

-In a web app this true for the front end of the app, in a very restricted sense: If you set a variable in javascript it will only be available for this one user in this one webbrowser.
+In a web app this is true for the front end of the app, but only in a very restricted sense: If you set a variable in javascript it will only be available for this one user in this one webbrowser.
 But if the user leaves your app by typing in a new URL, or following a link or just reloading the page this information will be lost.

-In the backend we need some way to identify that a certain request comes from a certain user, and to "reattach" the state to this request.
+In the backend we need some way to identify that a certain request comes from a certain user, and to carry over the state from one HTTP request to the next.

+### How to add state to the backend

 There are several ways to do this:

 1. **HTTP Basic Authentication** according to [rfc 1945, section 11](https://tools.ietf.org/html/rfc1945#section-11): The browser sends (hashed) username and password to the server with each request.
 The HTTP Headers `Authorization: Basic ...` and `WWW-Authenticate: Basic ...` are used.
 The client sends the info automatically for every subsequent request to the server.
 2. **HTTP Cookies** according to [rfc 6265](https://tools.ietf.org/html/rfc6265).
 The HTTP Header `Cookie` is used.
 The server sets the cookie, the client returns the cookie automatically for every subsequent request to the server.
-3. **JSON-Token** according to [jwt.io](https://jwt.io/) / [rfc 7519](https://tools.ietf.org/html/rfc7519) use a can be used directly in HTTP with  `Authorization: Bearer ...` and `WWW-Authenticate: Bearer ...` or in an URL or as POST data
+3. **JSON-Token** according to [jwt.io](https://jwt.io/) / [rfc 7519](https://tools.ietf.org/html/rfc7519) use a can be used in three ways:
+  * directly in HTTP with  `Authorization: Bearer ...` and `WWW-Authenticate: Bearer ...` * as a parameter in an URL
+  * as POST data

 ### Security